oracle/graal/substratevm/DebugInfo.md

 ### Currently Missing Features

-  - reference by name to values boudn to parameter and local vars
+  - reference by name to values bound to parameter and local vars

 This feature is scheduled for inclusion in a later release.